-Grown in the mountains of Peru, Maca Root was rediscovered by the Spanish settlers when they realized that the high altitudes of the mountains was sapping their virility.
+Grown in the mountains of Peru, Maca Root was rediscovered by the Spanish settlers when they realized that the high altitudes of the mountains were sapping their virility.
 When they asked the locals how they enhanced their sexual desire, they were introduced to this root.
-Lost for hundreds of years, Maca Root has recently been rediscovered for its ability to increase sexual desire in both men and women by increasing blood flow to the pelvic region; increasing vaginal secretions in women and enhancing testosterone levels in men.
+Lost for hundreds of years, Maca Root has recently been rediscovered for its ability to increase sexual desire in both men and women by increasing blood flow to the pelvic region, increasing vaginal secretions in women, and enhancing testosterone levels in men.

 Horny Goat Weed

 A wonderful all-natural substitute for Viagra, horny goat weed has been known to increase male virility and give men longer and harder erections.
 This herb is found in our Male Performance blend.

 Known as an all-around female reproductive enhancer, Vitex can be used to support many female issues including a lethargic libido.
 Able to increase circulation to the genitals, Vitex will also increase vaginal mucus to enhance sexual sensation and improve a woman’s energy levels.